Across the World and Under Pressure — How Expert Mortgage Guidance Helped One Man on the Other Side of the World

 Stationed overseas, a newly married service member with a toddler faced an impossible timeline.
 With just days to decide, he needed to secure housing in Maryland without seeing the home in person.

 Time zone differences complicated every conversation.
-His schedule was demanding, and his report date to Washington, DC—on security detail—was fixed.
+His schedule was demanding, and his report date to Washington, DC — on security detail — was fixed.

 At first, he believed he had found the right home.
+Then the inspection report arrived.

 The Obstacle: An Inspection Report That Created More Fear Than Clarity